-Before we enter the new financial year, now is the perfect time to reset or readjust your goals, tidy up your finances and put plans in place to be more financially savvy and efficient for the 2020 financial year.
+The new financial year is the perfect time to reset or readjust your goals, tidy up your finances and put plans in place to be more financially savvy and efficient for the 2020 financial year.
 Below we discuss the areas you should consider reviewing, you can use this as a checklist or consider joining our 10-week money bounce back challenge.

 1. Create or review your budget

 Creating a budget is the simplest way to get a complete overview of your finances, you will be able to identify where your money is going and what is coming in.
 Creating a budget can also help clear up uncertainty or fear around money.